 - Add the honey to a saucepan and boil it somewhat vigorously until it starts to turn brown (or about 250 degrees F).
 It should form a ball when place a drop of the honey in cold water.
 Let it cool but keep it somewhat runny so you can pour it into the egg whites.

 - Place the egg whites in a dry, clean mixing bowl.
-Begin whipping the egg whites.
+Begin whipping the egg whites using the whipping attachment for your mixer.
 Once they become frothy (after a few minutes), add the salt and cream of tartar (or lemon juice), and continue whipping the egg whites until they start to get glossy.
 I use a Kitchen Aid mixer with the whip attachment, but you could use a hand beater.
 Keep the egg whites whipping all the time.

 - When the egg whites start to get slightly glossy, slowly drizzle the honey into the egg whites while you continue to whip them.
 The honey may spray a bit – to avoid this I drip the honey almost down the side of the bowl.
 Continue whipping them to maintain their peaks - about 5 more minutes.
 They should be very light and fluffy at this point.
 Keep an eye on them.
 If they've turned to liquid you've gone too far.